nhsconnect/digital-referrals/pages/endpoints/explore_endpoint_a008.md

 #### Status: ![Live](images/icons/api_live.png)

 ## Description
 This API lets authorised users retrieve the ‘Referrals for Review’ and/or 'Appointment Slot Issues' work lists.
+'Referrals for Review' and 'Appointment Slot Issues' are ListTypes as detailed below.

 ## Resource URL